research

 variation in reproductive behavior & morphology

 Plethodontid salamanders engage in fascinating, ritualized courtship and have suites of morphological traits used in these behaviors.
-Males of some species of "brook salamanders" (Eurycea) exhibit two discrete strategies found within a single population—a phenomenon know as alternative reproductive tactics.
-We study the origin, maintenance, and consequences of this variation using local fieldwork, laboratory experiments, examination of museum specimens, and genomic data.
+Males of some species of "brook salamanders" (Eurycea) exhibit two discrete strategies found within a single population—a phenomenon known as alternative reproductive tactics.
+We study the origin, maintenance, and consequences of this variation using local fieldwork, laboratory experiments, museum specimens, and genomic data.

 hybridization, phylogeography, & species delimitation

-Evolution is complicated!
-Sometimes, speciation happens with continuous gene flow.
-Other times, species that diverged in allopatry hybridize in new regions of secondary contact.
-Appalachian salamanders make for especially compelling models for studying these processes of reticulate evolution.
-We use local fieldwork and genomic data to better understand how changing landscapes explain the distribution of genetic diversity.
+Evolution is complicated.
+Sometimes speciation happens with continuous gene flow; other times, species that diverged in allopatry hybridize in regions of secondary contact.
+Appalachian salamanders provide especially compelling models for studying reticulate evolution, and we use genomic data to understand how changing landscapes shape genetic diversity.

 conservation of rare and imperiled species

-Effective conservation is dependent upon good science.
-We work with conservation biologists at government agencies and non-governmental organizations to provide important data about the distribution and status of imperiled Appalachian organisms.
-This work includes basic field surveys, the development of molecular methods for locating organisms (i.e., environmental DNA), and the use of population genomic data to estimate gene flow among populations.
+Effective conservation depends on good science.
+We work with conservation biologists at government agencies and NGOs to provide data on the distribution and status of imperiled Appalachian organisms.
+This includes field surveys, environmental DNA, and population genomic approaches to estimate gene flow.